-Gippsland Lakes Community Health (GLCH) is committed to protecting the privacy of your personal information.
+Gippsland Lakes Complete Health (GLCH) is committed to protecting the privacy of your personal information.
 Personal information is information or an opinion, whether true or not, regarding a person where the identity of the person is apparent or can reasonably be ascertained from the information or opinion.
 Personal information collected by GLCH may include sensitive information.
 Sensitive information consists of information or an opinion about a person’s racial or ethnic origin, political opinions, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record or health.

 Personal Information Handling Practices

 We collect personal information only for purposes which are directly related to our functions or activities.
 The kinds of information we usually collect includes: